* China's yuan drops below 7 per dollar

 "I think there's a sense that President Trump might try and escalate in terms of a reaction, if he thinks that this was a deliberate move by the Chinese to try and weaken their currency artificially,” said Brian Daingerfield, head of G10 FX strategy for the Americas at NatWest Markets in Connecticut.

 Trade-sensitive emerging market currencies took a beating.
-The emerging market currency index fell 1.25% to a new 2019 low, on pace for its worst one-day drop since June 2016.
+The emerging market currency index fell 1.24% to set a 2019 low, on pace for its worst one-day drop since June 2016.

-MSCI's All Country World Index, which tracks shares in 47 countries, extended last week's slide to dip 2.4%, to a two-month low.
+MSCI's All Country World Index, which tracks shares in 47 countries, extended last week's slide and was down 2.53% to a two-month low.

-On Wall Street, the main indexes fell sharply, led by technology companies.
+On Wall Street, the main indexes logged steep declines, led by technology companies.

 The pan-European STOXX 600 index closed down 2.31%.
 Factoring in Friday's losses, the index marked its largest two-day decline in over three years.